 Stockton Man Pleads Guilty to Dealing Drugs, Being a Felon in Possession of a Firearm, and Carrying a Firearm in Relation to Drug Trafficking

-This case is the product of an investigation by the FBI’s Solano County Violent Crimes Task Force and the Fairfield Police Department.
+This case is the product of an investigation by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Oakland Police Department.
 Assistant U.S. Attorney Adrian T. Kinsella is prosecuting the case.

-Ramirez faces a maximum statutory penalty of life in prison and a $10 million fine.
-Any sentence, however, would be determined at the discretion of the court after consideration of any applicable statutory factors and the Federal Sentencing Guidelines, which take into account a number of variables.
+Stinson is scheduled to be sentenced by U.S. District Judge William B. Shubb on Dec.
+18, 2023.
+Stinson faces a maximum statutory penalty of life in prison and a $5 million fine.
+The actual sentence, however, will be determined at the discretion of the court after consideration of any applicable statutory factors and the Federal Sentencing Guidelines, which take into account a number of variables.

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and gun violence, and to make our neighborhoods safer for everyone.
 On May 26, 2021, the U.S. Department of Justice launched a violent crime reduction strategy strengthening PSN based on these core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results.